 Chase Private Client is banking for the elite.
 Or is it?
 Is all that personalized attention and dedicated service just for the wealthy or can anyone qualify?
-We’ll help you figure out what it takes to qualify, what the benefits are, and if it’s worth it to sign up as a Chase Private Client.
+We’ll help you figure out what it takes to qualify, what the Chase Private Client benefits are, and if it’s worth it to sign up.

 Chase Private Client offers a range of exclusive benefits for top Chase clients, from premium banking solutions, personalized attention, and the expertise and investment capabilities of J.P.
 Morgan.
 Essentially, it’s more or less exactly what it sounds like: personalized banking and investment solutions tailored to meet your needs.

-Basically, as a Chase Private Client, you’ll be assigned a team of banking professionals to help you determine and map out your financial goals.
+Basically, as a member, you’ll be assigned a team of banking professionals to help you determine and map out your financial goals.
 That includes a Private Client Banker and a J.P.
 Morgan Private Client Advisor.
 You’ll be able to reach out to them over the phone, via email, or at a local branch to get advice and guidance when you need it.

 Chase Private Clients get premium banking solutions that include priority service, no fees on wire transfers, no ATM fees, and no foreign exchange rate adjustment fees for purchases made on debit card purchases while traveling in foreign countries.
 There are also Arts & Culture Passes that are available in select cities for members to enjoy.

 Other benefits include:

 - Higher Chase QuickDeposit limits ($25,000 per day and $100,000 every 30 days)

 - No Monthly Service Fee on Chase Private Client Checking or Chase Private Client Savings accounts